 After you remove the bowls, leave the car windows open to allow the vinegar smell to dissipate.

 Now that you’re educated on how to clean car seats with baking soda, hopefully, your car seats always get maintained well.
 Just sanitize them regularly or when necessary, and the stains and odors on your car seats would be history.
+Also, there are other tips & tricks to maintain different types of car seats with distinct properties and materials, such as how to clean leather car seats, black cloth car seats, leatherette car seats, and vinyl car seats.

 Perhaps you can also let friends know about this simple yet effective procedure by sharing this article.
 If you enjoyed reading this tutorial or have any feedback, kindly let us know in the comments.